ulfox/teleport/rfd/0073-kube-secret-storage.md

 For a compatibility layer, if the secret does not exist in Kubernetes, but locally we have the SQLite database, this means storage is enabled, and the agent had already joined the cluster in the past.
 Hereby, the agent can inherit the credentials stored in the database and write them in Kubernetes secret, destroying the SQLite after ([more details](#upgrade-plans-from-pre-rfd-to-pos-rfd)).

-The storage must also store the events of type `kind=state` since they are used as help during the CA rotation phase.
+The storage must also store the events of type `kind=state` since they are used during the CA rotation phase.
 They are helpful if the pod restarts, and has to rollback to the previous identity or finish the process and replace the old identity with the new one.

 ### CA Rotation